IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 ## Questions

-Isn't it better to do manipulations with imported DSP settings file directly?
+Isn't it better to do manipulations with imported DSP filters file directly?
 The answer is - no. You shouldn’t mess with an imported DSP settings file — it’s safer that way and helps avoid file corruption.
-Just watch what’s being passed to the settings.
+Just watch what’s being passed to the filters.
 Some DSP files aren’t plain text; for example, ESX settings files are password-protected and look binary inside.<br><br>
 Why it is written in PowerShell? - It is lightweight, open-source, no need in binaries, works on old computers (starting from Windows 7) and why not?